NextGen-Engineers/aircraft-systems-engineering-portfolio/01-Requirements-Engineering/SystemRequirements.md

 ### SYS-007
 Requirement:
-The system shall implement all fuel managenet functions in accordance with documented, complete, and verifiable system requirements.
+The system shall implement all fuel management functions in accordance with documented, complete, and verifiable system requirements.

 Rationale:
 To ensure the software can be developed consistently and that all required functionality is traceable to approved system requirements.